 The Gendered Body in History and Today

 This class explores historical and contemporary concepts of gender and the body.
 We will look at how these ideas also connect to other systems of privilege and inequality, and discuss ways that people have thought about social roles, social sanctions, and empowerment through ideas about the body.
 Topics will include the history of medical ideas about gendered bodies, cultural concepts of disability, race, and transgender identities, socially sanctioned violence against bodies, cultural representation of body ideals, gendered bodies in relation to health, sexual and spiritual ideals.
-Prerequisite: one of the following: WGS 100, WGS 130, WGS 212, ERS 100, EDS 206, EFN 205, SOC 110, SOC 120 or approval of instructor.
+Prerequisite: one of the following: WGS 100, WGS 130, WGS 150, WGS 212, ERS 100, EDS 206, EFN 205, SOC 110, SOC 120.
 Offered Spring.

 SOC/WGS 337 Cr.3

 This course examines the global and often exploitative experiences of women, migrating from one part of the world to another for work.
 As women leave their countries of origin, many find themselves working as nannies, sex workers, house cleaners and modern-day slaves in sweatshops.
 These work environments often create vulnerability, discrimination, and abuse of women within the private and public institutions of their host countries.
 The course will also use in-depth personal narratives and a focus on grassroots social movements to witness how women resist workplace policies and domestic laws to campaign for their rights, despite cultural and political constraints.
 Prerequisite: one of the following: WGS 100, WGS 130, WGS 150, EFN 205, or ERS 100.
 (Cross-listed with SOC/WGS; may only earn credit in one department.)
 Offered Alternate Years.

 WGS 340 Cr.3